RonniKahalani/PAOCards/README.md

 - action value of the second card = star-jumps on<br>
 - object value of the third card = suicide bomber<br>

-<p>So the sentence = "Steve Jobs - star-jumps on - suicide bomber" represents 9 of Hearts - Queen of Hearts - 5 of Clubs.</p>
+<p>So the sentence "Steve Jobs star-jumps on suicide bomber" = 9 of Hearts, Queen of Hearts and 5 of Clubs.</p>

 ### Reversing the thought process
 Imagine you're done going through all the cards and recall the first location sentence, like the one above "Victoria Beckham - Breaks nail on - Cigarette".